epfl-ada/ada-2023-project-advanceddataarsonists/README.md

 Our question revolves around actors, their *associated* personas and how well this *association* influences the success of a film.
 To that end, we need to define a metric of "success" of a film, even if we are already provided with the `box_office` column in the cmu dataset, it only include data for the bigger blockbusters.
 We have therefore decided to use the imdb rating of the film as a metric defining its performance.

-> Note: As a possible extension, we could use a sentiment analysis algorithm on imdb's review dataset in order to retrieve a distribution of sentiment.
-This could enable us to define a more refined metric than simply the average (`stddev + median`, `q05 + q95`, ...)

 We also used the `people` and `principals` collections from IMDb to enrich the `characters` collection from the CMU corpus, reducing the amount of missing information.

 ### WikiData translation to merge datasets